Genivia/ugrep/README.md

 Performance comparisons
 -----------------------

-Ugrep is multi-threaded and uses clever lock-free job queue stealing for optimized load balancing.
+**ugrep** is multi-threaded and uses clever lock-free job queue stealing for optimized load balancing.
 We also optimized regex matching with AVX2/512BW, SSE2, and ARM NEON/AArch64 instructions.
 Compressed files are decompressed concurrently while searching.
 Asynchronous IO is used for efficient concurrent